georgelviv/fb2Reader/README.md

 fb2Reader
 =========

-fb2Reader is best web application for read books in fb2 format
+fb2Reader is best web application for read books in fb2 (working to make EPUB) format

 -- work uploading with ajax files to server